Paul Jewell

 Paul Jewell (born 28 September 1964) is an English football manager and former player, who was most recently director of football at Swindon Town.

-Jewell began his playing career with Liverpool, continued at Wigan Athletic and concluded in a ten-year spell with Bradford City, apart from a short loan spell with Grimsby Town.
+Jewell began his playing career with Liverpool, continued at Wigan Athletic and concluded in a ten-year spell with Bradford City reserves, apart from a short loan spell with Grimsby Town.
 When his playing career ended, he became part of the coaching staff at Bradford City.

 Jewell was appointed manager in 1998 and took City to the Premier League before resigning and becoming manager of Sheffield Wednesday.
 He returned to Wigan Athletic to win a second promotion to the Premier League, but resigned a day after he kept them up in the 2006–07 season.
 He later joined Derby County on 28 November 2007, before resigning 13 months later.

 He was appointed manager of Ipswich Town in January 2011, but departed following an unsuccessful reign in October 2012.
 He briefly took up assistant coaching roles at West Brom in 2015 and Oldham Athletic in 2017 before being appointed as director of football at Swindon Town in December 2018.
 Jewell left Swindon in July 2021.